workingDog/Taxii2ClientSwift/README.md

 - Get Status --> status.get()
 - Add Objects --> collection.addObject(bundle) and collection.addObjects(envelope)

+(NOTE: the objects return from these calls consist of json constructs, not Swift class STIX-2.1 objects)

 The class *PMKNetConnection* provides the async communication to the server.

 Example: